 Impersonation detection can cause email campaigns from Firstup to fail silently by using a "quarantine": the users never see the email (it does not appear in Spam or Junk) and no error is returned to the sender (in this case, Firstup).
 This silent failure is an important part of protecting your employees from phishing scams, but makes it very hard to know that there is an issue with email delivery.

-Please note, Community Managers can configure a new custom from address at any time in Studio.
+Please note, Community Admins and Brand Super Admins can configure a new custom from address at any time in Studio.
 This means that even if your emails are not encountering this issue now, your emails could at any time in the future.

 To avoid impersonation detection issues, complete the following:

 - Your company domain(s) that may now or in the future be used for the custom sender email address(es).

 - The email of the person that can install DNS records (DNS Contact).

 - The DNS Contact will receive an email from Firstup via SendGrid with the subject line "Can you help install these DNS records?"
 Install the DNS records contained in this email.

 - Send confirmation to firstname.lastname@example.org that the DNS records are installed.

 - Firstup will verify that the files and the setup are complete.